influxdata/telegraf/docs/CONFIGURATION.md

   set to -1, no archives are removed.

 - **log_with_timezone**:
   Pick a timezone to use when logging or type 'local' for local time.
+Example: 'America/Chicago'.
   [See this page for options/formats.](https://socketloop.com/tutorials/golang-display-list-of-timezones-with-gmt)

 - **hostname**: